on how to blend in and

 (or at least how to be a good one)

-Except if you are in a simple bar/cafe, folks attired in swooshy athletic shoes, baseball hats, gaudy tee-shirts, or shorts of any kind are not apt to warm a waiter’s or le patron’s heart, and they will (whether they notice or not) cause at least some local customers to roll their eyes.
-When in a nicer bistro or restaurant, you will almost always "blend in" if you happened to be wearing neutral tones, beiges, dark colors, or simple black.
-Women would do well to learn the French technique of tying a scarf just so, and leave gaudy jewelry in the hotel.
-You will know that you’ve succeeded in blending in when, on your way to dinner, a Parisian stops you on the street to ask you directions, or for the time — possibly the only two permissible questions to ask strangers in public places, by the way.
+Dress has changed in the last ten years.
+The first version of this post read: "Swooshy athletic shoes, baseball hats, gaudy tee-shirts, or shorts of any kind are not apt to warm a waiter’s or le patron’s heart, and they will (whether they notice or not) cause at least some local customers to roll their eyes."
+Now we see hipsters in blingy athletic shoes of all kinds, often with bright laces; and well dressed folks in rather ironic Converse All Stars.
+We see lots of tee-shirts, plain, gaudy, or just base.
+Even baseball caps are not unusual, although they are rarely kept on inside.
+Thankfully, what has not changed is scarves — both for men and women, and worn all year (amusingly, even on warm days, and inside).
+No matter how you are dressed, you will know that you’ve succeeded in blending in when, on your way to dinner, a Parisian stops you on the street to ask you directions, or for the time — possibly the only two permissible questions to ask strangers in public places, by the way.

 A typical restaurant lunch or dinner is three courses: an entrée (that’s a starter, not the main course), a plat principal (that's the main dish), and a dessert.
 One of the beautiful things about traditional French dining is that it is a leisurely ritual, a time for conversation and reflection, and not just a fueling stop.
 On top of that, realize that food and dining is a well-known French obsession.
 Mealtime is often the most important, and enjoyable, part of the day, and the French have no desire to truncate the experience.
 So count on approximately one and-a-half to two hours for lunch, and two-and-a half to three hours for dinner.
 (Café or brasserie dining is less structured — see accompanying box.)